 Cryptocurrencies such as Bitcoin are often purchased online, but that doesn’t mean you can’t purchase them with cold-hard-cash.
 It may involve a few more steps than usual, but thankfully there are several ways to purchase Bitcoin with cash in Indonesia.

 How to buy cryptocurrency with cash

-|Peer-to-peer||Meet a seller near you in person, and buy bitcoin with cash in hand, or any other payment option you agreed on.||Make sure you only meet in a public place, and try to only deal with sellers that have a good reputation on the site.
+- What to consider: Both the buyer and seller can be nervous about this kind of transaction.
+Make sure you only meet in a public place, and try to only deal with sellers that have a good reputation on the site.

 What are the pros and cons of buying cryptocurrency with cash?